Symphony No.1:

 Brief notes:

 This composition won the first prize in the II Galician Composition Contest for Wind Orchestra 2009, symphonic section, and also was the test piece in the IV Galician Bands Contest 2010, first section.
-First performance was given by Galician Federation of Wind Orchestras (FGBMP), conducted by Xosé Carlos Seráns at Rosalía Theatre of A Coruña, December 30, 2009.
-Is dedicated to Andrés Valero Castells.
+First performance was given by Galician Federation of Wind Orchestras (FGBMP), conducted by Xosé Carlos Seráns, at Rosalía Theatre of A Coruña (Spain) on December 30, 2009.
+It is dedicated to Andrés Valero Castells.

 This symphony is my first work catalogued (opus 1), wrote when I was just 15-16 years old.
-Therefore, is one of my most appreciated and immature works, but also one which have been most played around the world.
-The symphony is casts in a "symphonic poem" form, divided in four movements that describe my own feelings and memories of the natural catastrophe produced by Prestige oil spill.
+Therefore, is one of my most appreciated and "immature" works, but also one which have been most played around the world.
+The symphony is cast in a "symphonic poem" form, divided in four movements that describe my own feelings and memories of the natural catastrophe caused by Prestige oil spill.

-This symphony has received a huge influence of another works and authors as Symphony No.1 “La Vall de la Murta” & “Symphony No.3 “Epidemia Silenciosa” by Andrés Valero Castells, to who is dedicated this work; a quote taken from Alfred Reed and Gustav Holst altogether with some cinematic sonorities influenced by Patrick Doyle and Kota Suzuki, which is the music that I had loved when I was 15.
-To complete the musical resources that conforms this work, each movement evokes different Galician folk tunes which help to connect with a more ethnographic description of the localizations presented in the composition.
+This symphony has received a huge influence of another works and authors as Symphony No.1 “La Vall de la Murta” & “Symphony No.3 “Epidemia Silenciosa” by Andrés Valero Castells, to who is dedicated this work; a quote taken from Alfred Reed and Gustav Holst altogether with some cinematic sonorities influenced by Patrick Doyle and Kota Suzuki, whose music I had loved when I was 15.
+To complete the musical resources that conform this work, each movement evokes different Galician folk tunes which help to connect with a more ethnographic description of the localizations presented in the composition.
 These tunes are: “Alborada Galega”, “Himno Galego” by Pascual Veiga and “Negra Sombra” by Juan Montes.